 OSHA’s General Rule

 OSHA’s 29 CFR 1926.501 includes a general rule.
 This general rule requires the use of guardrail systems, safety net systems, or personal fall arrest systems as protection from falling 6 feet or more to a lower level.
 A steep roof is one with a slope greater than 4 inches of vertical rise for every 12 inches of horizontal length.
 In roofing work involving steep roofs, the general rule is applicable, but also requires that a guardrail system have toeboards.
+See this post for more detail, What are toeboards and when to use them?

 Low Sloped Roofs